CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Introduction

 The analysis of cytometry data is generally done manually, by drawing geometric shapes (referred to as ``gates'') around populations of interest in a sequence of two-dimensional data projections.
-Such manual analysis features several drawbacks: i) it is extremely time-consuming ; ii) manual gating lacks reproducibility across different operators \cite{aghaeepour2013critical}.
-To overcome these shortcomings, several automated methods have been proposed \cite{aghaeepour2013critical}.
+Such manual analysis features several drawbacks: i) it is extremely time-consuming ; ii) manual gating lacks reproducibility across different operators \citep{aghaeepour2013critical}.
+To overcome these shortcomings, several automated methods have been proposed \citep{aghaeepour2013critical}.
 Those automated approaches aim at a clustering of the flow cytometry data to derive the proportions of the cell populations that are in the biological sample.
 Some methods follow an unsupervised approach.
-For instance, \texttt{FlowMeans} \cite{aghaeepour2011rapid} is an automated method based on the K-means designed for flow cytometry data.
-We also mention {\tt Cytometree} \cite{Cytometree}, an algorithm based on the construction of a binary tree.
-Other unsupervised methods which perform model based clustering have been proposed, see e.g.\ \cite{Flow_Peak,NP_flow} To improve the accuracy of the classification, supervised machine learning techniques have been applied to flow cytometry data analysis.
-Among those techniques, one may cite {\tt DeepCyTOF} introduced in \cite{deep_cytof} which is based on deep-learning algorithms to gate cytometry data.
-In \cite{flow_learn}, the authors introduced {\tt flowlearn}, a method that uses manually gated samples to predict gates on other samples.
-We also want to mention a new supervised approach named {\tt OptimalFlow} developed by \cite{Optimalflow}.
-This method drew our attention as {\tt OptimalFlow} introduces the Wasserstein distance to quantify the discrepancy between cytometry data sets.
+For instance, \texttt{FlowMeans} \citep{aghaeepour2011rapid} is an automated method based on the K-means designed for flow cytometry data.
+We also mention {\tt Cytometree} \citep{Cytometree}, an algorithm based on the construction of a binary tree.
+Methods which perform model based clustering have also been proposed, see e.g.\ \citet{Flow_Peak,NP_flow}.
+To improve the accuracy of the classification, supervised machine learning techniques have been applied to flow cytometry data analysis.
+Among those techniques, one may cite {\tt DeepCyTOF} introduced in \citet{deep_cytof} which is based on deep-learning algorithms to gate cytometry data.
+In \citet{flow_learn}, the authors introduced {\tt flowlearn}, a method that uses manually gated samples to predict gates on other samples.
+We also mention a new supervised approach named {\tt OptimalFlow} developed by \citet{Optimalflow} that relies on the Wasserstein distance to quantify discrepancies between cytometry data sets.